CppComet/comet-server/docs/API/Authorization on the CppComet.md

 # Users’ authorization on the comet-server

-Besides of channels where each user, who know channel’s name, can subscribe it, here is an opportunity to authorize users on the comet-server and send private messages to users by their IDs.
+Besides of channels where each user, who know a name of channel, can subscribe it, here is an opportunity to authorize users on the comet-server and to send private messages to users by their IDs.
 User authorization involved several steps.
 The first step – it is sending user’s ID and a random hash in your system to the comet-server.

 ```